benblack769/NNetExperiments/README.md

 THE LEARNING TASK OF GUESSING THE NEXT LETTER IS NOT REALLY A RENFORCEMENT LEARNING TASK.
 RATHER, i

-THE COMPRESSION ALGORIHM IS USEFUL BECAUSE IF YOU CAN DO THAT< THEN YOU CAN DO ALL THESE OTHER THINGS TOO, like natral language processing.
+THE COMPRESSION ALGORIHM IS USEFUL BECAUSE IF YOU CAN DO THAT< THEN YOU CAN DO ALL THESE OTHER THINGS TOO, like natural language processing.

 To start out, I will cover LSTMs, as they are the base for what I am trying to do.
 There is an awesome description of them [here](http://colah.github.io/posts/2015-08-Understanding-LSTMs/), and I will be using diagrams from that source (which are generously published as public domain).